scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    Full model cascade.
 TODO explain.
    :label:`figmodel`

-However, clinical experience with existing retinal prostheses make it apparent that the vision provided by these devices differs substantially from normal sight.
+However, clinical experience with existing retinal prostheses makes it apparent that the vision provided by these devices differs substantially from normal sight.
 Patients report the experience of prosthetic vision as being like :cite:`PioneerPress2015`:

-  *"... looking at the night sky where you have millions of twinkly lights that almost look like chaos"*
+*"... looking at the night sky where you have millions of twinkly lights that almost look like chaos"*.
+Patients report

-Patients report perceptual distortions of the visual imagery created by these devices in both space and time:
+perceptual distortions of the visual imagery created by these devices in both space and time:
 For example, stimulating even a single electrode leads to percepts that vary dramatically in shape
 (e.g., varying in description from "blobs", to "streaks" and "half-moons") and duration (e.g., fading over time).
-These perceptual distortions are thought to result from interactions between implant electronics and the underlying neurophysiology :cite:`FineBoynton2015,Beyeler2017`, but the exact mechanisms remain poorly understood.
+These perceptual distortions are thought to result from interactions between implant electronics and the underlying neurophysiology :cite:`FineBoynton2015,Beyeler2017`.
-Therefore, in order to create perceptually meaningful vision, it is necessary to predictly generate a range of brightness levels over both space and time.
+In order to create perceptually meaningful vision, it is necessary to predictably generate a range of brightness levels over both space and time, in a manner that incorporates these complex interactions.

 ..
 Clinical experience with these implants shows that these are still early days,
 .. with current technologies resulting in nontrivial distortions of the